x0samnan/CC-Fraud-Detection/README.md

 https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/code

 ## Usage
-If you are running this on your machine locally, clone the repo and download the dataset to your working directory.
+If you are running this on your machine locally, clone the repo and download the dataset to your working directory <b>or</b> import using kaggle pip module and API token for dataset.
 <br />
 Make sure python is installed.
 <br />